jlmacle/z--news-monitoring-helper/README.md

-Fixed: empty lines being treated as keywords.
+Fixed: empty lines being treated as keywords.<br><br>

+In case of issue, [let me know](https://github.com/jlmacle/news-monitoring-helper/issues).
 ***

 <b>The program runs one keyword at a time,<br>